logto-io/docs/docs/docs/recipes/webhooks/configure-webhooks-in-console.md

 To create a new webhook in the Logto Console, follow these steps:

-1. Navigate to the "Webhook" tab and click on the "Create Webhook" button.
+1. Navigate to the "Webhooks" tab and click on the "Create webhook" button.
 2. **Name**
    Provide a name for the webhook.
 This name is for your own reference to define the usage scenario.
 3. **Endpoint URL**